brevdev/brev-docs/docs/index.md

     **Your account must be verified to create a workspace.
 You can verify by putting a credit card on file (we'll never charge you without your permission) or just message us in the [Discord](https://discord.gg/NVDyv7TUgJ).**

-5. Run the daemon (this will soon happen automatically)
-    ```zsh
-    brev run-tasks -d
-    ```

-6. Use the `start` command to create your first workspace. *Note, running this the first time might take a few minutes.
+5. Use the `start` command to create your first workspace. *Note, running this the first time might take a few minutes.
 We're aware of this issue and are working on it.*
 ```zsh
 brev start <git_url>
 ```